manufont/redux-full-socket/README.md

 By default, an action will be sent and dispatched to the server asynchronously, while dispatching it to the client store (short cycle).
 That way, the data is updated in real-time and the state is saved server-side.

-You can control how an action travel through the cycle by extending it with these properties :
+You can control how an action travels through the cycle by extending it with these properties :

 | Name | Type | Default | Description |
 |:-----|:-----|:--------|:------------|